software development lifecycle phases

 What is Software Development Life Cycle (SDLC)?

-The SDLC is a structured approach used by software development companies to plan, develop, test, and deploy high-quality software.
+The software development life cycle (SDLC) is a well-structured approach used by companies offering enterprise software development services to plan, develop, test, and deploy high-quality software.
 It enables development teams to deliver software that meets customer requirements and user expectations while avoiding pitfalls that increase the risk of project failure, even as needs evolve and market scenarios change.

 What sets the SDLC apart is its ability to be both cost-effective and time-efficient.
 By following a clear, step-by-step approach, the SDLC helps teams avoid costly mistakes and rework, ensuring that projects stay on schedule and within budget.